ucgmsim/velocity_modelling/wiki/DataFormats.md

 │   └── rho [2D array - shape(nlat, nlon)]
 └── ... (additional elevation groups)
 ```

 ### Structure Details

-- Root Level: Contains groups named after elevation values, (e.g., "-750" or "0.25")
+- **Root Level**: Contains groups named after elevation values (e.g., "-750" or "0.25").
-- Elevation Groups: Each elevation group contains:
+- **Elevation Groups**: Each elevation group contains:

-  - latitudes: 1D array of latitude coordinates
+    - `latitudes`: 1D array of latitude coordinates.
-  - longitudes: 1D array of longitude coordinates
+    - `longitudes`: 1D array of longitude coordinates.
-  - vp: 2D array of P-wave velocities at grid points [nlat × nlon]
+    - `vp`: 2D array of P-wave velocities at grid points [nlat × nlon].
-  - vs: 2D array of S-wave velocities at grid points [nlat × nlon]
+    - `vs`: 2D array of S-wave velocities at grid points [nlat × nlon].
-  - rho: 2D array of density values at grid points [nlat × nlon]
+    - `rho`: 2D array of density values at grid points [nlat × nlon].

-- Grid Structure: The velocity and density data are arranged in 2D grids where:
+The velocity and density data are arranged in 2D grids where:
-    - First dimension corresponds to the latitude points
+- The first dimension corresponds to latitude points.
-    - Second dimension corresponds to the longitude points
+- The second dimension corresponds to longitude points.
-    - Values represent the property (vp, vs, or rho) at that lat/lon coordinate
+- Values represent the property (vp, vs, or rho) at that lat/lon coordinate.

 ### Access Example